 Mapping Hudson’s HMDA data revealed that the bank’s expansion “excludes and forms a semi-circle around” those heavily minority counties, the CFPB and the Justice Department noted in a subsequent lawsuit.
 Hudson, the suit alleged, “discouraged consumers in majority-Black-and-Hispanic census tracts from applying for credit.”

-The access of federal regulators to good HMDA data has been key, not just to the Hudson lawsuit, but to many other redemptive actions intended to help consumers.
+The access of federal regulators to good HMDA data has been key to many redemptive actions, like the Hudson lawsuit, that have helped consumers.
 But the Trump administration recently made a move that threatens the integrity of the data.
 In December, the CFPB—whose new interim director is Mick Mulvaney, Trump’s budget director—announced that the agency will no longer fine lenders for reporting errors.
 This will make the information, “much less useful,” says Makada Henry-Nickie, a governance studies fellow at the Brookings Institution and former senior analyst at the CFPB.
 “Every single mortgage discrimination or redlining case is supported by the HMDA data, even if it didn’t originate there,” she adds.
 “So with Mulvaney’s decision, we’re losing a lot.”

 The agency has also announced plans to reconsider the data-reporting requirements altogether.

 These recent changes are just one piece of a broader trend that has swept across government since Trump took office—a gutting of anti-discrimination measures across the financial services, including mortgages, car loans, payday loans, and more.
 “This is a pattern we have observed, and it’s fairly alarming,” says Yana Miles, senior legislative counsel at the Center for Responsible Lending.
 “You have good policy that protects consumers and tries to address discrimination.
 We’re seeing these rules delayed, picked at, or invalidated.”